 Tight Fit Universal (BVG1)

-These work for sparring in 16 oz, though they are a more general training bag (and a heavy one at the 16 ounce).
-I find they are very top heavy though, which means it’s a bit awkward to throw punches with in sparring.
+These work for sparring in 16 oz, though they are a more general training bag (and a heavy one at the 16 ounces).
+I find they are very top heavy, though, which means it’s a bit awkward to throw punches with in sparring.
 But having said that, I have used the pair shown on the images to spar with for a least two years at my gym, so they certainly can work.
 But I prefer the OTHER more specialized sparring models first.
-They are much smaller looking than the equivalent TWINS or Top King at the 16 ounce size.
+They are much smaller looking than the equivalent TWINS or Top King at the 16-ounce size.

 My thoughts on these Fairtex gloves, summarized as bullet points.

 - The smaller size of these gloves (the width and the height) make these 16-ounce gloves quite a bit smaller than other brands.
 This makes the gloves easier to smash through your opponent’s guard when you spar

 - Tight fit that just feels snug on your hands without being TOO tight or too firm

 - Great for clinching, there is a lot of flexibility to the glove when you grip with them